LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 ________________________________________________________________________

-This directory contains scripts for selected backend Prolog compilers for embedding Logtalk and Logtalk applications.
+This directory contains sample scripts for selected backend Prolog compilers for embedding Logtalk and Logtalk applications.
+See the `SCRIPT.txt` file for usage examples.

 Embedding usually requires precompiling the Logtalk core files and the application source files.
-The scripts should be regarded as starting points as actual use requires customization (e.g. starting goal, inclusion of a top-level interpreter, custom startup settings, etc).
+These sample scripts should be regarded as starting points as actual use requires customization (e.g. the starting goal, inclusion of a top-level interpreter, etc).
+The scripts accept a command-line option for specifying a settings file.
+See the `settings-embedding-sample.lgt` file for settings suggestions for embedding applications.
 An alternative, available in some backend Prolog compilers such as SICStus Prolog, SWI-Prolog, and YAP is to create a *saved state* after loading Logtalk and a Logtalk application.
 In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application and the embedded application or saved state should be run in a process that sets (just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation of the Logtalk resources.

-See the `settings-embedding-sample.lgt` for suggestions on defined a settings file for embedding applications.